 Finally, the results of the analysis must be reported in a site report.
 Often, other publications and presentations, both professional and popular, follow.
 It is very important to share the results of the archaeology with others, and this can be done through displays, presentations, brochures, web sites, and so forth, as well as professional books and articles.

 This Oneota rim sherd was recovered from the Sand Lake Site (located north of La Crosse, Wisconsin) in 1982.
-After excavation the sherd was analyzed, a report was written and it is now part of a display at La Crosses’ Riverside Museum.
+After excavation the sherd was analyzed, a report was written and the sherd was included in a local display.